Graphene Ultra Fuel Efficient Tires (GUET)

 - Perpetuus is working with tire manufacturers using liberated layers of homogeneously dispersed graphenes for the same purpose.

 - The same characteristics have established that varied graphene formulations can be extended to passenger and light truck tire manufacturing.

 - The addition of graphenes equals a lighter tire, lower rolling resistance, high impact and tensile properties

-- Graphene offers the potential for a balance of improved economy and superior performance
+- Graphenes offer the potential for a balance of improved economy and superior performance

 So where is the Gratomic enhanced product currently progressing in the global tire industry?

-Globally the situation is that currently only several lesser-known tire manufacturers in China have had the vision to pioneer the use of Graphene in the construction of tires but remain in the R&D phase.
+Globally the situation is that currently only several lesser-known tire manufacturers in China have had the vision to pioneer the use of Graphenes in the construction of tires but remain in the R&D phase.
 Typically, a tire tread compound mix is approximately 205 kilos and will furnish approximately 40 tire treads.
-Graphene content is approximately 5 kilos per mix.
-Graphene can also be used in the walls and inner lining, but for the sake of this exercise please note these additional volumes are not factored in.
+Graphenes content is approximately 5 kilos per mix.
+Graphenes can also be used in the walls and inner lining, but for the sake of this exercise please note these additional volumes are not factored in.

 A tire is a complex composite device.
 There are many ways in which it is possible to improve a single aspect of its performance, such as improving rolling resistance by changing the dimensions of the tire.
 However, “give and take” variations in compound formulations are inevitably detrimental to other performance parameters.
 In this sense, the advancement of tire science and technology involves a constant compromise between compatible yet mutually exclusive performance demands.